davidly/ntvdm/README.md

 ## ntvdm - An NT Virtual DOS Machine.

-Not the real one, but this one can be compiled and executed on both Windows (x64 and ARM64) and Linux (x64 and x32).
+Not the real one, but this one can be compiled and executed on Windows (x64 and ARM64), Linux (x64 and x32), and MacOS (tested with an M1).

 I wrote it so I could test my [BASIC](https://github.com/davidly/ttt/blob/main/ba.cxx) compiler and it emulates an Intel 8086 processor  and MS-DOS 3.00 APIs well enough to be able to run some  command